adhadse/TheAPI/README.md

-# TheAPI
+# The API Project
-Django server that runs my API server.
+Django code that runs my API server.